 In addition, transport, crematorium costs and state government fees differ significantly across locations, and in the regions compared to metro cities.

-The total cost of a prepaid funeral plan with Bare is usually less than $3,000.
+The total cost of a prepaid funeral plan with Bare is generally less than $3,000.
 But again, the price will depend on your location due to local operating costs.
-For example, our prepaid funeral plans (paid upfront) cost $1,699 in Brisbane, but the cost of prepaid funeral plans in Launceston are $2,999*.
+For example, our prepaid funeral plans (paid upfront) cost $1,699 in Brisbane, but the cost of prepaid funeral plans in Launceston are $3,399 at time of writing*.

 If you prefer to pay by instalments, the average cost of a prepaid funeral plan with Bare is $22 a fortnight, for five years.
 We also have two-year funeral plans, paid monthly.